mohdkayyali/Cardiac_Axes/README.md

 # Cardiac_Axes

-This repository contains Python code for analysing cardiac anatomical and electrical axes.
-It focuses on extracting axes based on multiple definitions and converting vectors into polar coordinates.
-The repository is organised into distinct modules, each serving a specific purpose.
+This repository contains Python & MATLAB code for computing and analysing cardiac anatomical and electrical axes.
+It focuses on extracting axes based on multiple definitions and converting vectors into 3D/2D angles and spherical coordinates.
+The repository is organised into distinct modules as seen below.

 ## Directory Structure